ck37/featurerank/README.md

 # Feature Rank: ensemble feature ranking for variable selection

-An implementation of ensemble feature ranking for variable selection in SuperLearner ensembles, based on Effrosynidis and Arampatzis ([2021](#ref-effrosynidis2021evaluation)).
+Ensemble feature ranking for variable selection in SuperLearner ensembles, based on Effrosynidis and Arampatzis ([2021](#ref-effrosynidis2021evaluation)).

 ## Install